royaltm/node-zmq-raft/PROTO.md

 -----------------------------------------
   1 |  reqid |       | unique request id
   2 |   uint |       | update status, one of:
-                     | 0: not a leader
+                     | 0: not a leader,
-                     | 1: accept or success
+                     | 1: accept or success,
-                     | 2: configuration argument error
+                     | 2: configuration argument error,
-                     | 3: cluster busy
+                     | 3: cluster busy,
                      | 4: expired request id
 optional:
   3 |   json |       | in case of status=0 a LEADER ID as a JSON string or null